By Sharon Aron Baron

-When I walked into the Tamarac City Commission workshop today and saw the visitors all dressed up in suits, I thought to myself, “Someone is here to make money today.”
+When I walked into the Tamarac City Commission workshop today and saw the visitors from American Traffic Solutions, I should have been suspicious.

-Sure enough, the Mayor and Commissioners heard a presentation from city staff members recommending awarding a three year contract to American Traffic Solutions or ATS at the commission meeting on Wednesday.
+Sure enough, the Mayor and Commissioners heard a presentation from city staff members recommending awarding a three-year contract with them at the commission meeting.

 Did you know that there were 56 deaths in the entire state for running red lights in 2011?
 It’s a lot but certainly doesn’t justify the cost of cameras in our city.